jnear/cs295-secure-computation/projects.md

 ### Requirements

-The goal of the final project is for you to build a complete system that accomplishes a realistic task while ensuring differential privacy.
+The goal of the final project is for you to build a complete system that accomplishes a realistic task with strong security guarantees.
 Final projects will be completed in groups of 1-3.
 The deliverables for the project will be as follows:

 - A *project proposal* of 1 paragraph, describing:
   - Who is in your group